tf2mandeokyi/BTETerraRenderer/src/main/resources/assets/bteterrarenderer/README.md

 The available projection enums are listed here.

 If you want it more, make an issue (or suggestion), or make a PR of it.
-(Projection map classes are listed at `com.mndk.bteterrarenderer.map`.
+(Projection map classes are listed at `com.mndk.bteterrarenderer.tms`.
 They all should be the subclass of `ExternalTileMap` and should be registered at `ExternalTileMap.parse()`)

 #### `webmercator`